 - Pushing up slowly one dumbbell in each hand from the shoulder to arm's length above the shoulder.

-One the second day, these events were held:
+On the second day, the following events were held:

 - Curling one dumbbell in each hand at the same time

 - Tossing up one dumbbell from the ground to the shoulder with one hand